Lou-John/Lou-John/README.md

 ---

 ### 👨‍💻 About Me :
-I am a third year CS student from France
+I am a third year french CS student
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.